Paintersrp/syrup/frontend/packages/cli/README.md

 Syrup CLI is a command-line tool for generating files with boilerplate and managing folder structure for your project.
 It confirms (loosely) to Bulletproof React structure and best practices.
 File boilerplate templates can be viewed in the /src/template folder.

-Eventually, I'll link or provide boilerplate output in this file.

 #

 ## Installation